 Williamson County landfill is located at 5750 Pinewood Road, Franklin.
 The county also operates convenience center for the disposal of certain materials and refuse.
-For hours of operation and rate information, CLICK HERE.
-For all other inquiries, call 615-790-0742.
+For more information, call 615-790-0742.
+For additional information on recycling go to www.brentwood-tn.org/garbage.

 City ordinance requires dogs and cats to be kept on a leash whenever they are not on the owner’s property.
 Complaints about roaming animals should be directed to the Williamson County Animal Control at 615-790-5590.